 These findings align with some previous studies on other areas of the Spanish inflectional system that have found a facilitative effect for age (Corbet and Domínguez 2020; Cuza and Miller 2015; Martinez-Nieto and Restrepo 2022; Montrul and Potowski 2007; see also Flores et al. 2017 concerning European Portuguese HSs), which points to protracted HL development of inflectional morphology.
-These studies differ, however, from some previous work on Spanish HS that reports attrition of morphosyntactic structures (Goebel-Mahrle and Shin 2020; Merino 1983), as well as the predictions that Putnam and Sánchez (2013) advance, since it does not appear that bilingual children are restructuring their grammatical repertoire over time.
-This finding is particularly supported by the fact that in particular, the seventh/eighth- grade children in the DLI school showed stronger knowledge of DOM than other participants, yet these bilinguals had received a drop in exposure to Spanish after exiting their immersion program in the fifth grade.
+These studies differ, however, from some previous work on Spanish HSs that reports attrition of morphosyntactic structures (Goebel-Mahrle and Shin 2020; Merino 1983), as well as the predictions that Putnam and Sánchez (2013) advance, since it does not appear that bilingual children are restructuring their grammatical repertoire over time.
+This finding is particularly supported by the fact that, in particular, the seventh/eighth grade children in the DLI school showed stronger knowledge of DOM than other participants, yet these bilinguals had received a drop in exposure to Spanish after exiting their immersion program in the fifth grade.
 Consequently, early immersive exposure may be a necessary ingredient for acquiring the differential object marker in heritage varieties of Spanish, but even still, this process appears to continue into early adolescence and may continue to show quantitative differences from SDBAs.

 Future studies would benefit from incorporating younger and older groups of children to better plot the course of development of this structure into adulthood.
 In the absence of such data, it is prudent to look to other studies concerning input effects with bilingual children.
 One speculative possibility is that the Spanish HS children who attended the monolingual school would, at later ages, converge on the production rates of the BES-7/8 group.
 This would imply that there exists a relationship between age and exposure, such that those bilinguals who receive more HL input are able to acquire structures faster than others, which is a finding documented previously in Portuguese HSs’ acquisition of the subjunctive mood (Flores et al. 2017).
 If this is the case, DLI affects the rate of acquisition.
 Alternatively, it is possible that the children who attended the monolingual school will not show further growth at the group level in their acquisition of DOM, pointing towards an advantage for children who receive bilingual education in the ultimate route of HL acquisition.
 Neither possibility precludes subsequent attrition, but both point to an advantage for DLI in the acquisition of Spanish as a HL during the school years.